WincAcademy/wincpy/README.md

 1. Generate a new Winc ID with [wincid](https://github.com/WincAcademy/wincid).
    Save the generated id in your clipboard and push the updated `json` to GitHub.
-2. Write your solution in this repository, in a new directory: `wincpy/solutions/<winc_id>/`.
+2. **Write your solution** in this repository, in a new directory:
+   `wincpy/solutions/<winc_id>/`.
     - In `main.py`, there must be two properties:
         - `__winc_id__`: a string containing the Winc ID that this solution belongs to.
         - `__human_name__`: a string containing the human name for this exercise.
-    - You may find other solutions are packages with a `__init__.py` file, this is a deprecated format and support for it will be removed in the future.
-3. Write your checks in this repository, in a new file: `wincpy/checks/<winc_id>.py`
+3. **Write your checks** in this repository, in a new file:
-    - Within `<winc_id>.py`, define a function `run()` that takes a module as its argument and returns a list of tuples: `[(requirement_string, bool_requirement_satisfied)]`.
-The requirement strings are printed back to the student with thumbs up/down in green/red depending on the bool that it's matched with.
+   `wincpy/checks/<winc_id>.py`
+    - Within `<winc_id>.py`, write test functions with names that start with `check_` (e.g.: `check_add_numbers`), similar to Pytest's `test_`.
+These
+      functions will be called with a student module as their first argument.
+    - Write assertions with helpful tips as their error message.
+    - Everything else (running checks, catching errors, printing stuff, etc.) is handled by Wincpy.
+    - There are a number of utility functions available in `wincpy/checks/utils.py`.
-    - Look at the other test files for examples on how to write checks for the student module.
+    - Look at the other test files for examples on how to write checks.
-    - There are a number of helper functions available in `wincpy/helpers.py`.
-    - There is also a template you could use for quick start: `wincpy/checks/template.py`.
-4. Optional: if you would like to provide a starting point for students so that they don't have to write lame boilerplate code, do so in a new directory:
+4. Optional: **write a start**.
+If you would like to provide a starting point for students so that they don't have to write boilerplate code, do so in a new directory: `wincpy/starts/<winc_id>`.
-   `wincpy/starts/<winc_id>`.
    - Make sure your `main.py` contains the properties `__winc_id__` and `__human_name__`, just like the solution.
 5. Test your solution, test and (optional) start.
-    1. Run `pip install .` in the top-level directory of this repository.
+    1. Run `pip install -e .` in the top-level directory of this repository.
+       (the `-e` flag installs a symlink to the wincpy module instead of a copy so you only need to install once if you're iterating)
     2. Go to your solution dir and run `wincpy check`.
+Ensure the solution passes.
     3. (optional) Go to your start dir and run `wincpy check`.
+Ensure your checks fail with useful tips.
 6. If everything works as expected, commit and push the added files to the master branch for this repository on GitHub.
-If you're feeling daring today, merge into release.
+If you're feeling daring today, bump the version and merge into the release branch.

 ## Exit Codes